 There will be active retail and leisure uses on the ground floor along Friar Street and Station Road, with a mix of uses on higher floors.
 Development should enhance linkages in a north-south direction to link to the Station Hill area.
-The setting of IL isted buildings and their settings in the area will be preserved conserved, and opportunities to improve the environment of Merchants Place will be sought.
-Site size: 1.36 ha Indicative potential: 150-270 dwellings, no significant net gain in offices or retail and leisure
+Listed buildings and their settings in the area will be conserved, and opportunities to improve the environment of Merchants Place will be sought.

+Site size: 1.36 ha Indicative potential: 150-270 dwellings, offices, retail and leisure (no significant net gain assumed)